dapr/quickstarts/11.hello-dapr-slim/README.md

 ## Step 5 - Confirm Successful Service Invocation

-Now, to make sure that our method definition was successfully invoked, verify that the the response is:
+Now, to make sure that the method definition was successfully invoked, verify that the the response is:

 ```
 Got a new order!
 Order ID: 41